fastify/fastify/docs/Style-Guide.md

 ### Consider your Audience

 Before you start writing, think about who your audience.
 In this case, your audience should already know HTTP, HTML, CSS, JavaScript, NPM and NodeJs.
-It's necessary to put your reader's mind because they are the one consuming your content.
+It's necessary to put your readers in mind because they are the one consuming your content.
 You want to give as much useful information as possible.
 Consider the vital things they need to know and how they can get them, make references and use words readers can relate with easily.
-As for feedback from the community, it can help you write better documentation that focuses on the user and what you want to achieve.
+Ask for feedback from the community, it can help you write better documentation that focus on the user and what you want to achieve.

 ### Get straight to the point

 Give your readers a clear and precise action to take.
-Start with what is most important for your readers.
+Start with what is most important.
 This way, you can help them find what they need faster.
 Mostly, readers tend to read the first content on a page, and many will not scroll further.

 **Example**